Genius hour

 Genius Hour is a project in the classroom and sometimes in a workplace where students or/and employees are allowed to explore their own passions and wonders for a depending amount of time, usually 1 hour per week to 20% of their total class time.
-Teachers empower students by allowing them to pick a topic of their own, usually framed around an inquiry question, based on their own passions or wonders.
+Teachers allow students to pick a topic of their own, usually framed around an inquiry question, based on their own passions or wonders.

 Origin

 Genius Hour originated from the 80/20 idea of many innovative companies, such as Google, where employees are given 20% of their time at work to work on their own projects.
 This system became very successful, with products such as Gmail, Google News, and 50% of Google's projects.
 This system was adopted by teachers later and used in the classroom to allow students to explore their passions.

 Process

 A Genius Hour project begins with the selection of the topic and the essential or driving question.
 This question should be able to lead to further in-depth research, invention and/or community project/initiative stemming from their original topic.
 Some classes allow students to have many Genius Hour projects throughout the year while some ask students to choose something that will interest them all year long.
 Then, research is conducted on this topic to work towards the final product.
 The final product should be able to reflect on the findings of the research, and go beyond by analyzing the information found and provide the student's own discoveries.
 Lastly, there may be a reflection assignment, whether an essay, a presentation, etc.